CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 I tested it on my favorite segment in the forest, where I test all bike computers.
 Its accuracy was better than the Sigma ROX 12.1 EVO or cheaper non-multi-band GNSS bike computers.

-However, it underestimates the elevation by about 10% compared to the Edge 1040 (at least in the area I live in).
+However, it underestimates the elevation by about 10% compared to the Edge 1040 (at least in my area).

 Connectivity